dustinpfister/blog_posts/_posts/vuejs-getting-started.md

 layout: post
 categories: vuejs
 id: 435
-updated: 2021-02-22 06:39:17
+updated: 2021-02-22 10:09:51
-version: 1.25
+version: 1.26
 ---

 So this week I think I will be starting a new collection of posts on [vuejs](https://vuejs.org/) and as such when I learn something new I like to start writing some posts on the topic while I am at it.
 As such whenever I start a new collection of content I often start out with a getting started post on that collection because that is just what needs to happen first naturally.
-Doing so might not always be the best idea when one has next to no experience with something, but often I do come back and edit older content including this post as I get more experience.
+Getting started with vuejs requires al least some background with javaScript, html, and css.
+In addiiton to front end experence it is also a good idea to gain at least a little experence working with back end systems also when it comes to using nodejs, and express.js for example.

-So this will be a quick post on [getting started with vuejs](https://vuejs.org/v2/guide/), and just a few basic hello world type examples of things.
+So this will be a post on [getting started with vuejs](https://vuejs.org/v2/guide/), and just a few basic hello world type examples of things.
 However I will also in this post be outlining how to set up a quick project that involves using node.js and express to serve up the first of what should be at least a few examples on vuejs.
 This might not always be necessary, but one way or another what you are working on should be served up via the http protocol rather than that of the file protocol, in some examples you will run into errors that can happen relating to that.
 You do not have to do this the way that I am doing it here, but it is still a good idea to learn how to lost something you are working on locally anyway.

 <!-- more -->

 ## 1 - vue start

 There is more than one way to get started with vue.js, some ways might be easier, others maybe not so easy.
-When I started experimenting with vue.js I made it into a bit of a project involving some back end code with express.
+When I started experimenting with vue.js I started something that is a bit of a project by itself, involving some back end code with express.
 After all what is a front end javaScript framework without at least some back end code as well?

+Anyway the project is my test vuejs project which is just a massive collection of vuejs examples.
+I have the source code for this up on my github account, and maybe the best way to reproduce what I am writitng about here would be to clone that down, do an npm install in the prject folder and then run the main static script.
+You can then browse and hack over the examples in this post as well as all my other posts on vuejs.

-So in this section I will be going over how I set up my test vuejs project folder, and also a very basic static server script for the sake of quickly browsing each example that I come up with.
+However I think I should still cover how to get started from the ground up also, so in this section I will be going over how I set up my test vuejs project folder.
+In addition I will also cover a very basic static server script for the sake of quickly browsing each example that I come up with.
 In order to really get into this sort of thing you will want to learn more about getting started with nodejs, and express.js, that is if you want to go with those options when it comes to a back end system.

 ### 1.1 - vuejs test folder setup